Parral, Chihuahua: Enchiladas

 Enchiladas are a specialty Mexican plate also found nationwide, and Parral is traditionally famous for its delicious enchiladas.
 They are a rolled maize tortilla stuffed with meat and covered with a tomato and chile sauce.
 Enchiladas can be filled with a variety of ingredients, including meat, cheese, beans, potatoes, vegetables, or seafood.

 These other traditions in Parral started in the early 20th century and they gained notoriety in the mid-late 20th century.
 Enchiladas originated in Mexico.
 Anthropological evidence suggests that the indigenous people of the Valley of Mexico traditionally ate corn tortillas folded or rolled around small fish.
 Writing at the time of the Spanish conquistadors, Bernal Díaz del Castillo documented a feast enjoyed by Europeans hosted by Hernán Cortés in Coyoacán.
 In the 19th century, as Mexican cuisine was being memorialized, enchiladas were mentioned in the first Mexican cookbook, El cocinero mexicano (The Mexican Chef), published in 1831, and in Mariano Galván Rivera's Diccionario de Cocina, published in 1845.[4][8]
 Probably, as with the dulces de leche, these recipes arrived to Parral from immigrants from the south of Mexico.

 Among the most famous cookers of enchiladas in Parral was Doña Cuca, near the historical Calicanto bridge.

 Barbacoa

-Barbacoa is meat from cattle or sheep slowly cooked over an open fire or, more traditionally, in a hole dug in the ground covered with maguey leaves; although the interpretation is loose, in the present day it may refers to meat steamed until tender.
+Barbacoa is meat from cattle or sheep slowly cooked over an open fire or, more traditionally, in a hole dug in the ground covered with maguey leaves; although the interpretation is loose, in the present day it may refers to meat (traditionally whole heads are used)steamed until tender.

 During colonial and post-colonial times, Parral was famous because of its delectable barbacoa or birria de hoyo.
 Such barbacoa contained ingredients as laurel (bay leaf), garlic, maguey, onions, and other condiments.
 It was one of the luscious foods of the executives, foreigners, and miners working in the silver mines at Parral.